Unitree G1 Humanoid Robot by Unitree Robotics

 Max arm load 3 kg

-Robotic Hands 3-finger hands 3-finger hands (with tactile sensors) 5-finger hands 5-finger hands (with tactile sensors)
+Robotic Hands 3-finger hands 3-finger hands (with tactile sensors) 5-finger hands (with tactile sensors) 5-finger hands (with tactile sensors)

 8-core high-performance CPU